dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/ids_agg-design-1.2.0.md

 #### Example 2: A disease where a specific threshold formula is used (ie. measles)

 In example 2, we can review the threshold for a ***confirmed measles outbreak***.
-This threshold is defined as `3 confirmed cases in one district in 30 days.` There are some key components that must be considered
+This threshold is defined as `3 confirmed cases in one district in 30 days`.
+There are some key components that must be considered

 1. A total of 3 cases within the district
 2. These cases can occur over a period of 30 days

 We still have the same fields as in example 1 to start our predictor